energywebfoundation/ocn-node/README.md

 Once a registration token is obtained and the platform is listed in the registry, the OCPI credentials handshake with the OCN Node can be initiated, providing access to all OCPI modules and interfaces used for peer-to-peer communication<sup>1</sup>.
-When a counterparty is found (either offline or via the registry), requests are sent to them via the sender's OCN Node<sup>2</sup>.
+When a counter-party is found (either offline or via the registry), requests are sent to them via the sender's OCN Node<sup>2</sup>.

 For more information about the OCN, check out the [wiki](https://bitbucket.org/shareandcharge/ocn-node/wiki/).

 <sup>1</sup> The HubClientInfo module will be added in a future release.\
 <sup>2</sup> Sending a request does not guarantee its delivery.
 Using the _OcnRules_ module, parties are able to whitelist
-and blacklist counterparties.
+and blacklist counter-parties.
 See the subsequent HTTP API documentation for more on this custom module.

 ## HTTP API Documentation